oscarlab/graphene-tests/README.md

 For how to build and run the Graphene Library OS, please see the README in the Graphene repository.

-For the instructions to build and run each application under Graphene, please see the README in each subdirectory.
+For instructions to build and run each application under Graphene, please see the README or README.md in each subdirectory.

 ## How to Contribute?